What’s The Difference Between Standard German And Swiss German?

 Switzerland has a population of around 8.5 million people, who live in an area about the size of the tiny U.S. states of Vermont and New Hampshire combined.
-And yet, here there are four official languages.
+And yet, there are four official languages spoken among them.
 In addition to Standard German (sometimes called High German, or Hochdeutsch), French, Italian and Romansh are spoken here.
 So where does Schweizerdeutsch — or Swiss German — come in, you may ask?
-That’s a story in and of itself, and involves the difference between a language and a dialect.
+That’s a story in and of itself, and involves knowing the difference between a language and a dialect.

 Are Schweizerdeutsch, Swiss High German And Schwizerdütsch All The Same?

 First, we need to distinguish between the two concepts Schweizerdeutsch and Schweizer Hochdeutsch (Swiss High German).
 They sound a bit similar, and are often used interchangeably among the Swiss, but they’re not identical.

 Schweizerdeutsch (Swiss German) is actually not a single language variation, but rather includes all possible Alemannic dialects that are spoken in the German-speaking region of Switzerland.
 The word Alemannic refers to German as well as West Germanic dialects.
 That is, the concept of Schweizerdeutsch simply means: all the German dialects spoken in Switzerland.
 Thus, it can’t count as an official language in Switzerland.